Hayley E Meier

 Ina Gittings Bldg, Room 121

 In 2009, she became a company member of the Rochester City Ballet under the direction of Jamey Leverett.
-During this time, she performed numerous principal roles including Lead Russian Girl in George Balanchine's Serenade and the lead in Gerald Arpino’s pas de deux, Valentine.
+During this time, she performed numerous principal roles including Lead Russian Girl in Balanchine's Serenade and Gerald Arpino’s pas de deux, Valentine.
 Hayley then went on to join River North Dance Chicago in 2011 for five seasons under the direction of Frank Chavez.
 It is here that she had the opportunity to perform all over the world, most notably as the lead female in Ivan Perez’s U.S. premiere of Flesh.

 Hayley has also performed as a guest artist for the aerial-based company C5 ‘Create with No Limits’ under Jeremy Plummer, RPM Productions under Gordon Pierce Schmidt, and the Lyric Opera of Chicago in both of their performances of Les Troyens and My Fair Lady.